 This uncut (or less cut version) also boasted more bloodshed, including more graphic footage of the hilariously repetitive axe-in-the-forehead gag that unspools over the dripping-font opening credits and various stakings and suckings that serve as gruesome frissons in the context of the films admittedly languid pace.

 And did I properly address the score for this dirty diamond?
 Veteran genre film composer Carmelo A. Bernaola (CUT THROATS NINE, Naschy’s HUNCHBACK OF THE MORGUE), delivers some sensational, organ drenched cues and screeching symphonic meltdowns that simply drip with full color, pulp horror lunacy.

 I adore COUNT DRACULA’S GREAT LOVE.
 It reminds me of a time in my life when watching movies like this was akin to a embarking on a secret quest, like following a blood soaked trail of breadcrumbs into the very heart of vintage European trash culture.
 And, of course, it made me a lifelong, card carrying member of the Paul Naschy fan club.

-Once damn near impossible to find, this gorgeous slice of Spanish sleaze is now widely available, first in various shoddy editions on DVD, most of them transferred from that very same Sinister Cinema tape source and now, via a sumptuous Blu-ray from Vinegar Syndrome.
+Once damn near impossible to find, this gorgeous slice of Spanish sleaze is now widely available, first in various shoddy editions on DVD, most of them transferred from that very same Sinister Cinema tape source and most recently (and as of this writing, definitively), via a sumptuous Blu-ray from Vinegar Syndrome.
 But I kind of miss the way I used to watch the movie; in truth I LIKE the flick in its battered condition.
 The dirty colors, splicy jump cuts and curly nether-hairs just make it seem stranger.
 Either way, this is my favorite Naschy film and a work of unusual, lyrical potency.